 HTML to PDF for .NET.
-Chromium precision or WebKit performance.
+Chromium precision or WebKit efficiency.

 dotnet add package CobaltPdf